The Great Race

 ABOUT GREAT RACE

 The Trinidad & Tobago Great Race has been running for over 50 years!
-It is one of the world's longest running offshore powerboat races in the world.
-Boats in multiple different speed classes all compete to win their class and for the fastest boat to Tobago title.
+It is one of the longest running offshore powerboat races in the world.
+Boats in multiple different speed classes all compete to win their class and also for the fastest boat to Tobago title.
 The course has changed over the years but not by much.

 The course is approximately 90 miles long and starts in the Gulf of Paria in Trinidad and makes its way through the First Bocas then up the North Coast of Trinidad.
 The course takes the racers into the famous Maracas bay, round a marker and then back onto the North Coast to head to Grande Riviere.
 At Grand Riviere they then round a marker and take a heading for Tobago.
 Arriving in Store Bay Tobago, they complete one lap in the bay then to cross the finish line.

 During each leg of this race the racers experience totally different water conditions.
 Flat calm waters in the Gulf, churned up lumps in the first bocas, head on swells on the North Coast, side head on swells from Trinidad to Tobago, very rough conditions in the shallows nearing Tobago, then relatively calm waters once they enter Store Bay.